Order of Carol I: Classes

-Posseeders of the order, regardless of degree, call themselves Knight of the Order of Carol I.
+Holders of the order, regardless of degree, call themselves Knight of the Order of Carol I.

 Insignia

 Collar

-The Collar is in Gold and consists of 8 links of the emblems of the Danubian Principalities of The: Principality of Wallachia, Principality of Moldavia, Principality of Oltenia and Principality of Dobruja, 4 emblems on either side of the collar with 2 of the emblems of the House of Hohenzollern between each two Principalities; between each emblem is the monogram of King Carol I. At the back of the collar is the lock which is an Eagle with open wings which suspends in half to wear.
-At the front of the collar is the Steel Crown of Romania which the badge of the order suspends from.
+The Collar is in gold and consists of 8 links of the emblems of the Danubian Principalities of the Principality of Wallachia, Principality of Moldavia, Principality of Oltenia and Principality of Dobruja, 4 emblems on either side of the collar with 2 of the emblems of the House of Hohenzollern between each two Principalities; between each emblem is the monogram of King Carol I. At the back of the collar is the lock which is an eagle with open wings which suspends in half to wear.
+At the front of the collar is the Steel Crown of Romania from which the badge of the order hangs.